w-lfpup/wctk-js/docs/events.md

 # Events Controller

-Add methods as event listener callbacks.
+Add event listeners to web components.

 ## How to use